Cheez TV: History

 Initially competing against Agro's Cartoon Connection on the Seven Network, the younger youth hosts, 'edgier' feel, and larger focus on showing cartoons allowed Ten to take the early morning children's TV crown off Seven.

+The wrap program ran from 7am to 8.30 am as a way of introducing the episodes of the main shows such as Pokèmon.
+The reason why the show ran until 8.30am was because when the program started, Lappin and Gatt were still at school, and were required to be transported from the studios at Pyrmont to school each school day.

 During the show's run, Ryan Lappin was once nominated for Cleo magazine's Bachelor of the Year only to lose to Australian swimmer Geoff Huegill.
 Jade Gatt also hosted late night music show Ground Zero.

 During the later years of the show, Lappin and Gatt's editorials were quickly becoming notorious for their use of more adult-oriented humour.

 On 20 August 2005, the last episode of Cheez TV was broadcast after 10 years on the air, although Lappin and Gatt's final on-air appearance took place on 31 December 2004.
 In 2005, only cartoons showed during Cheez TV.
 It was later replaced with Toasted TV in the same time slot, which continues to screen series such as Naruto, One Piece and Winx Club.

 In 2010, a Facebook event scheduled for 7 October 2010 appeared, attempting to gain interest in a Cheez TV reunion show.
 It quickly attracted the attention of Cheez TV fans.
 Jade and Ryan both had an interview with the E Team from U20 Radio Station which aired on 7 August 2010, where they briefly spoke to Peter Styles about the Facebook group and the show.
 However, after the group sent hundreds of petitioned emails to the networks, third parties made complaints which led to Facebook closing the group.
 It is unknown whether any consideration has been taken in relation to a Cheez TV reunion by any network contacted.